About our Earned-Income Charity

-We are Homegrown Foods, also doing business as Permascaping and Fertile Grounds.
+We are Homegrown Foods, also doing business as Permascaping & Fertile Grounds.

 Meet the Dream Team

-Homegrown/Permascaping is more than a nonprofit — we are a highly efficient cooperative of specialized solo business owners and subject matter experts coming together to build a shared vision:
+Homegrown/Permascaping is an earned-income charity operating efficient services and programs in partnership with specialized local business owners and subject matter experts coming together to build a shared vision:

 A world of abundance for all, regenerative to Mother Nature.